michael-borck/fbl-six-months-later/source/presentation.md

 [Only use if discussion turns to: "What do you do when you suspect AI misuse?"]

 This is sensitive territory, but important.
-[Point to traffic light]

 [RED] There are red flags that suggest problematic AI use: Student submits work but can't explain their approach.
 No drafts or evidence of process.
 Work dramatically beyond what they've demonstrated in class.
 Resistance to discussing methodology.